 As I emerge from my hiding spot behind the dumpster, a homeless man stops me at the mouth of the alley.
 "Spare some change, kid?" he asks as he shakes the empty canned soup in his hand; the rattling of coins could be heard.

 His reply is barely audible, but the word echoes throughout the alley:

 My left eye twitches slightly.

 This place truly is going to the dogs.

 I rush towards the scream.
 My breath is ragged and my thighs are slightly cramped, but I march onward.
 I try to hide the giddiness of stopping my first actual crime.

 Together with Dudley's over-sized coat and the tattered fedora hat, my costumed vigilante ensemble is finally complete.
 I swerve and jump over the various obstacles in my path:

+An orange blob.
 Strange, the orange blob just meowed at me.

 I curse myself for not having a proper mask.
 Rorschach would not have had these kinds of problems.